 Swagbucks gives you the opportunity to earn extra from home by watching videos, searching the internet and completing surveys.
-Take a look at this Swagbucks review to see how much you could earn.
+Take a look at this Swagbucks review to see how much you can expect to earn.

-One of my favourite sites (which is not exclusively a survey site) is Swagbucks.
+One of my favourite sites for earning money (which is not exclusively a survey site) is Swagbucks.
 Here you can watch videos, search the web, install apps, answer questions and shop all in return for a currency called (surprisingly) Swagbucks.
 When you have enough of these, you can then exchange them for vouchers which you can redeem at places such as Amazon, John Lewis, Argos or even PayPal.

 Every day you are set a daily target and if you meet it, you earn a bonus at the end of the month.
 The plus point to this site is the more effort you put in, the more rewards you get back.
 There are often boards you can complete (known as Swago boards), team competitions or other bonus opportunities.
 Hitting the daily target gives you something to aim for and you will soon find ways that you can earn your bucks with minimal effort.